Sydney Wilson: Career

 Wilson began playing snooker at the age of three with his father teaching him the basics of the game.
 He later took lessons from Vic Harris, a former professional player.
 As a teenager, he beat most of the best players in his class and won several junior tournaments.
 At 15, he began playing in the Pontin's International Open Series.
 He participated for five seasons with his best finish being a second round defeat in 2009.
 Due to a lack of financial opportunities he had to sell his own snooker table and could not afford to practice full-time.
-In 2011 he played in Q School for the first time, but could not get beyond the third round.
+He played in 2011 Q School but could not get beyond the third round.
 In the 2011–12 season he took part in seven of the twelve tournaments in the Players Tour Championship.

 The following year he won a match in the main rounds of a PTC for the first time with a 4–2 success over Gerard Greene in the first event in Gloucester.
 Wilson was knocked out 4–3 by Dave Harold in the second round.
 In Q School, he lost in the fourth round in the second and third events.
 His high Q School Order of Merit placing gave him entry into many ranking event qualifiers for the 2013–14 season, but he was unable to win a match.
 Wilson made his debut at the venue stage of a ranking event at the 2014 Welsh Open and he led world number 11 Mark Allen 3–0 and made a break of 54 in the fourth frame.
 However, Allen responded by winning four successive frames to edge it 4–3, with Wilson stating afterwards that a kick in the fourth frame had ruined his chance of winning.
 He came within two wins of securing a professional tour card in the first event of Q School, but lost 4–3 to Duane Jones.